About the course

 The DPIR provides a stimulating research environment in which you can pursue your interests beyond the formal demands of the syllabus.

-Many of the academic staff who teach and supervise on the programme also organise extracurricular research seminars for graduate students, such as the Comparative Political Economy seminar, the South East European Studies at Oxford series and the Politics and IR Research Colloquia which take place throughout term.
+Many of the academic staff who teach and supervise on the programme also organise extracurricular research seminars for graduate students, such as the Comparative Political Economy seminar, the Politics Research Colloquium and the Politics and IR Research Colloquia which take place throughout term.

 The DPIR also hosts a wide range of research centres and programmes which actively seek to develop collaborative research activity via conferences, workshops and other academic events, and which include graduate students in their activities.